pixelrebirth/LifeTracker/README.md

 # ConsolidateData
 [Reduce Transaction Table by Summing All Columns and Rebuilding the Table] OnMeasureCommand > 2000 milliseconds OR on >1000 records

+Is there room for WANT vs NEED to be a guaging factor?
+Maybe WANTS cost rewards and NEEDS give TOKENS I could write and algorithm that combines NEED gauge, WANT gauge and COMPLEXITY to create a Motivation quotient (NEED+WANT) - COMPLEXITY = MOTIVATION

+ex.
+Working on John Shrudel
+NEED: 5
+WANT: 3
+COMPLEXITY: 3
+MOTIVATION = 5